Smart Dust Batteries Integrated with Near-Zero-Power Surveillance

 Therefore, we propose a micro-origami technology for on-chip microbatteries using aqueous zinc battery chemistry, together with embedded surveillance based on a non-volatile redox transistor with near-zero power consumption.

-SMADBINS is expected to bring advances in battery chemistry and materials, as well as on-chip energy production and management, boosting research for microbattery and smart dust applications, as was recently highlighted by the PI [Nature, 2021, 589, 195].
+SMADBINS is expected to bring advances in battery chemistry and materials and on-chip energy production and management, boosting research for microbattery and smart dust applications, as was recently highlighted by the PI [Nature, 2021, 589, 195].

 The PI has decisively contributed to the field of aqueous microbatteries and developed the smart dust battery concept together with his team in several publications.
 However, a smart dust battery has not been achieved yet.